martclanor/modflow-dsd24/setup.md

 - If you have WSL successfully installed, you can continue and execute steps 1,2,3,4 below.

-- Alternatively, in case you don't have WSL up and running or prefer to work within a Windows CMD shell instead, simply replace step 1 with 1A.
+- Alternatively, in case you don't have WSL up and running or prefer to work in a Windows CMD shell instead, simply replace step 1 with 1A.

 - Alternatively, for native Linux or MacOS machines, replace step 1 with 1B.